axsdkr/dotfiles/README.md

 # :banana: Taufiq's dotfiles

-**Warning :warning:**: Don't blindly use my settings unless you know what it requires.
+**WARNING**: Don't blindly use my settings unless you know what it requires.
 Please use at your own risk!

-## :speech_balloon: Extensions for VS Code
+## Extensions for VS Code

 There are many extensions available for VS Code.
 You will probably want to add ones for frequently used programming languages, and the rest are personal preferences.
 I work mostly in JavaScript, React, Svelte, and Python.
 These are all of the extensions I use: